mikael-ros/mikael-ros/README.md

 [![](https://raw.githubusercontent.com/mikael-ros/profile-card/main/profile-card.svg)](https://github.com/mikael-ros/profile-card)
 _and use the following [tools 🧰](tools.md)._

----

-### Current projects
-Not working much on programming or engineering projects at the moment, since I'm renovating a bathroom and very busy with studies.
-I am however experimenting a little with homelabbing! :)

 ### 🏖️ When I'm not doing... all that, I enjoy
 Cooking, exercising, gaming, reading, secondhand, and working with tech and electronics!